 1945-1975: The Golden Years of Capitalism

 Although, it should be called The Golden Years of Socialism, since all economies are mixed, and it was the socialist policies that made the economy great.
 Of course, greedy capitalists continue to take credit for the achievements of the Left.
-The Right claims that the strong economy was a result of WWII, but we know that war profiteering only helps (the rich) war profiteers.
+The Right claims that the strong economy was a result of WWII, but we know that war profiteering only helps (the rich) war profiteers, demonstrated by our policies of endless war.
 The 1947 Taft–Hartley Act was an assault on the 1935 Wagner Act (NLRA), launching attacks and propaganda, undermining labor, which continue to this day.
 In 1949, the FCC introduced the Fairness Doctrine, which required broadcasters (in exchange for, otherwise free, licensing) to devote some airtime (with varying viewpoints) to matters of public interest.

 Throughout the 1950’s, the top marginal tax rate remained above 90% (1951-1963).
 Inequality was greatly decreased, and a strong welfare state created a vibrant middle class.
 Early on, the wealthiest psychopaths (disgruntled Industrialists/Robber Barrons) released a barrage of propaganda, resulting in making 3 generations ignorant on class/economic issues: The Traditionalist and Baby Boomers of the time, and then to their children, Generation X. The first two generations benefitted from the social democratic economy, but then by the mid-70’s, began to destroy it for the rest of us.

 In 1956 the FBI’s counter intelligence program, COINTELPRO, began a series of extralegal covert projects, surveilling, infiltrating, disrupting and, discrediting American political organizations.